Panshul42/JokeGen/README.md

-# HumorAI: Computational Humor Generation and Classification
+# JokeGen: Computational Humor Generation and Classification

 ## Project Overview
-HumorAI is a computational humor project that leverages transformer architectures for both joke generation and humor classification.
+JokeGen is a computational humor project that leverages transformer architectures for both joke generation and humor classification.
 The project consists of two main components:

-1. **Joke Generator**: A fine-tuned GPT-2-Medium model that generates humorous text based on prompts
+1. **Joke Generator**: A fine-tuned GPT-2-Medium model that completes or writes jokes.
 2. **Humor Classifier**: A binary classification model that determines whether a given text is funny or not

-This project demonstrates advanced NLP techniques, model optimization, and hyperparameter tuning for creating AI systems that can understand and generate humor.

 ## Data Sources
 - **Joke Generation**: Combined dataset of ~400,000 jokes from Reddit and other sources